 - Did you have seizures?

-Questions related to physical signs and symptoms:
+Questions related to physical symptoms:

 - Have you experienced nausea or vomiting since the injury?